paulfitz/segmenty/README.md

 -------------------

 Generated images on left.
-Masks that we want the network to output on right.
+Masks that we want the network to output are shown on the right.
 There are masks for the full pattern, for vertical and horizontal grid lines, and for the center of the pattern (if visible).
 Occasional images without the target pattern are also included.